Best Halloway Lighting Ideas For Your Home

 Different Hallway Lighting Ideas:

-The best lighting for a hallway is one that is bright enough for you to see your way to the main lights switch but soft enough so as to not hurt your eyes.
+The best lighting for a hallway is bright enough to see your way to the main lights switch but soft enough not to hurt your eyes.

-As natural and warm as they get.
-They also come in different colors from pink to green to yellow.
+As natural and warm as they get, they also come in different colors, pink, green, and yellow.

 As they produce a lot of heat, try to place them higher up in the ceiling.

 Floor lamps offer a lot of flexibility.
-They can be used in various places including your kid’s bedroom, in the living room, or in the bathroom.
+They can be used in various places, including hallways, but only in wide hallways.

 Like the skylights, they are bright enough but not harsh on the eyes.